telemetryjet/telemetryjet-website/content/products/arduino-sdk.md

 				<div class="col-xs-12 col-md-6" style="z-index: 1;">
                     <h1>A lightweight, flexible library for communicating with microcontrollers</h1>
                     <p>
                     The TelemetryJet Arduino SDK is a wrapper around <a href="https://msgpack.org/index.html">MessagePack</a> that allows you to send and receive data points using a high-level API.
-Build powerful communication systems with minimal
 					<div class="landingPageOutlineHeading">
 						Bidirectional communication
 					</div>
                     <p>
-                    Declare telemetry values as objects in your program, and the Arduino SDK automatically packages and transmits data as a MessagePack body.
-Easily configure transmission rate, error checking, and other serial communication settings via the SDK.
+					The SDK encodes and decodes data with MessagePack over a serial connection, providing a robust telemetry link that requires minimal setup.
+Easily configure transmission rate, error checking, and other serial communication settings.
                     </p>
 					<div class="landingPageOutlineHeading">
 						Pub/sub messaging & caching
 					</div>
                     <p>
-                    The SDK filters incoming data points, so your microcontroller only stores values you've selected.
+                    Filter incoming data points, so your microcontroller only stores values you've selected.
 Data you've subscribed to caches locally on your device.
                     </p>
 					<div class="landingPageOutlineHeading">
 						Easy integration with any software
 					</div>
                     <p>
                     The SDK sends pure MessagePack structures.
-You can easily parse messages from any program using <a href="https://msgpack.org/index.html">MessagePack's language bindings</a>, or use the TelemetryJet CLI to stream data into other data sources without code.
+You can easily parse messages in any program using <a href="https://msgpack.org/index.html">MessagePack's language bindings</a>, or use the TelemetryJet CLI to stream data into other data sources without code.
                     </p>
                 </div>
 				<div class="col-xs-0 col-sm-0 col-md-0 col-lg-6">